WUMUXIAN/blog-wumuxian/hexo/source/_posts/HA-Kubernetes-cluster-with-Vagrant-CoreOS-Ansible-Part-2.md

  - DevOps
 ---

-In [part 1](http://blog.wumuxian1988.com/2017/12/21/HA-Kubernetes-cluster-with-Vagrant-CoreOS-Ansible-Part-1/) we have created 3 masters running coreos using Vagrant and installed necessary components on the coreos for Ansible to work.
+In [part 1](http://blog.wumuxian1988.com/2017/12/21/HA-Kubernetes-cluster-with-Vagrant-CoreOS-Ansible-Part-1/) we have created 4 nodes running coreos using Vagrant and installed necessary components on the coreos for Ansible to work.
 In this part, we're going to configure another key component of Kubernetes cluster:

 - etcd